Hiisi: Geographical objects and names

-In 1933 a Finnish archaeologist, Aarne Michaёl Tallgren, identified 15 or 16 potential Hiisi locations, and in 1967 a linguist, Mauno Koski, identified 14 Iron Age cemeteries as Hiisi sites.
+In 1933 a Finnish archaeologist, Aarne Michaël Tallgren, identified 15 or 16 potential Hiisi locations, and in 1967 a linguist, Mauno Koski, identified 14 Iron Age cemeteries as Hiisi sites.
 Both based their lists primarily on the presence of an element of the word hiisi in placenames.
 These locations include cup marked stones, sacred trees and springs.
 The term hiisi appears as a compound element in placenames such as Hiisimäki [hiisi hill].

 The Finnish term for a prehistoric cairn grave is a hiidenkiuas [hiisi's sauna stove].
 A giant's kettle is called a hiidenkirnu [hiisi's churn].

 The settlement of Hiitola takes its name from the spirit.

 Linguistic usage

 In "Magic Songs"

 Numerous "Magic Songs" were catalogued by Lönnrot 1880 in the Suomen kansan muinaisia loitsurunoja, translated into English by Abercromby; these contain numerous references to "Hiisi" :

 Hiisi was often used as a prefix in figurative expressions referring to certain things in Finnish life when casting spells ("magic songs")- for example for animals (in English): "Hiisi's bandy legs": a Hare; "braid of hair of Hiisi's girl", or "Hiisi's scourge": a Snake; "Hiisi's eye": A Lizard.; "Hiisi's bird": a Hornet;.
 The same was used for diseases and afflictions: "Hound of Hiisi": disease causing principle; "Hiisi's son", "Hiisi's cat": Toothache; "Hiisi's toadstool", "Hiisi's filth": tumors or swellings, etc. - the term "Hiisi" alone was also used for ailments, Tempo and Juntas's names were also used in similar contexts.

 Hiisi's name was also used in curses - such as one against envy :

 In such incantations Hiisi's name often carries negative connotations, being associated with waste, pain, punishment and so on.